 The same analysis shown for the bottom layers was completed for the whole water column.
 Similar results were obtained, particularly in areas that were well mixed vertically and not subject to tidal stratification.
-In the areas close to the injection diffuser (two to three cells) the delta values for the whole water column tend to be lower than the bottom half since the oxygen load is injected at the bottom.
+In the areas close to the injection diffuser (two to three cells) the delta values for the whole water column tend to be lower than the bottom half since the oxygen load is injected at the bottom and the vertical and spatial mixing does not occur immediately.
 Results for the water column analysis are shown in APPENDIX K.